svytran/comp423-course-notes/docs/tutorials/rust-setup.md

     * ```cargo run``` combines the function of cargo build and running the compiled binary.
 It'll compile the project if needed and then immediately run the resulting executable.
 You'll want to use this if you want to test or debug your program and see its output quickly.

 ## Congratulations!
-### If you made it to the end, you've successfully learned how to create a dev container for Rust and run "Hello COMP423" in Rust.
+### If you made it to the end, you've successfully learned how to run a dev container for Rust and ran "Hello COMP423".